What Does My Ignition Interlock Really Cost? Less Than a Drink a Day.

 An ignition interlock, or car breathalyzer, is a device which prevents a vehicle from starting if the driver has been drinking.
 Frequently the device is ordered by a court or DMV after a DUI conviction.
 However, an increasing number of people opt to have the device installed in order to safeguard themselves, their loved ones, or employees who drive company vehicles.

 Normally, there is a fee to install the device, which will vary by state.
-Installation runs from $25 to around $125 depending on the type of car.
+Installation costs usually depend on the type of car.
 Hybrids and vehicles with pushbutton or remote starters generally have a higher installation fee, as their electrical systems are more complex.

-Then there is the monthly fee for calibration — testing and adjusting the device for accuracy — and monitoring — sending data to courts or other authorities.
-Calibration and monitoring fees are generally between $60 and $80.
-There is also a de-installation fee at the end of your interlock period.
+Then there is the monthly fee for calibration — testing and adjusting the device for accuracy.
+That fee is paid to the authorized service center.
+Monitoring — sending data to courts or other authorities — and a monthly lease fee are paid to the ignition interlock provider.
+There may also be a de-installation fee at the end of your interlock period.